codepo8/alt-text-display-extension/README.md

 ### Installing in Microsoft Edge

+You can [install alt-text-display from the Edge extension store](https://microsoftedge.microsoft.com/addons/detail/alt-text-display/ifckdcbddldhagbihbhhijioebgmnlfl?hl=en-GB).
+Alternatively, and if you want to alter the code, you can also follow these steps to install it locally:

 1. Download and unpack the [zip of the extension code](https://codepo8.github.io/alt-text-display-extension/alt-text-display.zip).

 1. Open [edge://extensions](edge://extensions) in your browser.